LearnersGuild/guide/Policies/Time_Commitment.md

 # Time Commitment

 While our ambition is to be able to invest in everyone who aspires to be a software developer, we are still a long way from being there.
-For now, we can only invest in learners whose life circumstances afford them the privilege of reliably being able to show up at the office every weekday \(except [national holidays](../General/Holiday_List.md)\) from **9:00 AM to 6:00 PM**.
+For now, we can only invest in learners whose life circumstances afford them the privilege of reliably being able to show up at the office every weekday \(except [national holidays](../General/Holiday_List.md)\) from **10:00 AM to 5:00 PM**.

 Make sure to read the Time Commitment Policy closely. **Abiding by this policy is a condition for continued membership at the Guild.**

 ### Personal Days

-Life happens to all of us, so we make an allowance of **10 personal days** over the course of the 40 weeks.
+Life happens to all of us, so we make an allowance of **10 personal days** over the course of your program time.

 You can use personal days at your discretion.
 Use them for physical or mental health days, emergency errands, major life events \(births/bereavement/weddings\) or anything else you think is important enough to warrant your absence.